 Russell and Burch first described the ‘3Rs’ concept in 1959.
 It acknowledges that animals are a valuable resource through which great discoveries can be made, but it is up to you to use them ethically and judiciously.
 The ultimate benefit is that people and animals will be able to live longer, happier, healthier lives!

 So how do you make sure that your sample sizes are not too little (which results in insufficient and incomplete data; having to repeat experiments; wasteful), not too large (unnecessary and also wasteful), but just right?
-Here’s a brief look on how to use the minimum amount of animal resources whilst still collecting the maximum amount of data.
+Here’s a brief look at how to use the minimum amount of animal resources whilst still collecting the maximum amount of data.

 Step 1: Reducing Sample Size Numbers per Experiment